But how did the health and fitness industry manage to thrive? While it’s based on several factors, we’ve narrowed it down to these four things:

 A shift in attitude towards health care

-Medical professionals traditionally practice curative medicine –– that is, they seek to cure existing medical conditions.
-However, preventative health care started to become more popular in the medical world in the 60s and 70s, and is now a fairly common modern practice.
+Medical professionals traditionally practice curative medicine — that is, they seek to cure existing medical conditions.
+However, preventative health care has become increasingly popular.

 An industry fuelled by consumers